Welcome to MUnitQuest!

 Aims and scope

 MUnitQuest aims to advance methods for reconstructing motor unit spike trains from high-density surface EMG (HDsEMG) through a community-driven competition.
-The competition will address two distinct algorithmic challenges, yielding two independent leaderboards:
+The competition is organized into two challenges (also see the competition timeline)

 Who is it for

-- The Isometric and Dynamic challenges are intended for algorithm developers working on computational methods that can reconstruct the activity of single neurons from complex mixtures.
+- The Algorithm Challenge is intended for algorithm developers working on computational methods that can reconstruct the activity of single neurons from complex mixtures.

 Awards

-All teams participating in the algorithmic challenges receive recognition on a permanent leaderboard (per challenge), and all contributions from the Data challenge will be published according to the FAIR (Findable, Accessible, Interoperable, Reusable) principles in an open data repository (mandatory for datasets entering the MUnitQuest data collection, optional otherwise).
-Furthermore, the top 5 teams per algorithmic challenge (Isometric and Dynamic), as well as the top 5 dataset contributions (Data challenge), will be invited to share their solutions in a special issue of the Journal of Electromyography and Kinesiology.
+All teams participating in the Algorithm Challenge receive recognition on a permanent leaderboard (per task), and all contributions from the Data Challenge will be published according to the FAIR (Findable, Accessible, Interoperable, Reusable) principles in an open data repository (mandatory for datasets entering the MUnitQuest data collection, optional otherwise).
+Furthermore, the top 5 teams per task (Isometric and Dynamic), as well as the top 5 dataset contributions (Data Challenge), will be invited to share their solutions in a special issue of the Journal of Electromyography and Kinesiology.

 Motivation and background